 Your Turn: Your Questions or Opinions about Authoring Tools

 OK, that’s it from us.
 At least in this post.
+But you can read even more about choosing and using eLearning authoring tools here.

 What about you?
 Do you have any questions about authoring tools?
 Or opinions to share?
 Lay ’em on us in the comments section below.